misiektoja/spotify_monitor/docs/configuration.md

 [DEBUG 12:00:00] Secret resolution: name=SMTP_PASSWORD, source=configuration file or command line, value=set
 ```

-A secret still holding its `your_...` placeholder counts as unset and is left out, and a run with no secret anywhere says so on one line.
-A length appears only for the secrets whose length the provider issues, never for a password you chose.

-When a `--set-*` command or the setup wizard replaces a secret, it rewrites that one assignment in place and leaves every other line alone.
-A line you wrote as `export NAME=...` keeps its `export`, so a dotenv file you also source in a shell still exports it.
-A value you clear has its line removed rather than left empty.
+Placeholder values such as `your_...` count as unset.

+Credential commands preserve unrelated `.env` settings and comments.
+Clearing a secret removes its assignment, allowing an underlying environment or configuration value to apply.

 ### Reloading secrets and backup contents

-On systems with SIGHUP, reloading applies changes from the selected dotenv file.
-Removing a file-owned
-assignment restores its independently configured fallback or clears the value when no fallback exists.
-A read or parsing failure keeps the last usable credentials and reports how to correct the file.
-An explicit reload can override a startup export with a value present in the file.

-Setup's configuration backup blanks inline secret assignments from older configurations while retaining
+Setup keeps the saved `DOTENV_FILE` unless you pass `--env-file PATH`.
+Changing that destination saves retained file credentials there when you choose Save.
+Existing destination values, including empty values, take precedence unless you replace them.
+The old file remains intact.

+Before replacing an older configuration, setup preserves retained inline credentials in the selected dotenv file without overwriting existing keys.
+If this preservation fails, the original configuration is kept.

+On macOS, Linux and Unix, `SIGHUP` applies changes from the selected dotenv file, including replacements for exported values used at startup.
+Removing a key restores its environment or configuration fallback or clears it if none exists.
+A read or parsing failure keeps the last usable credentials.

-other settings and comments.
-General `--generate-config` backups remain exact copies and can contain
+Setup backups omit inline credentials. `--generate-config` backups are exact copies and may contain credentials.
+Secret replacement does not back up the dotenv file.
-inline credentials.
-The dotenv file is not backed up during secret replacement.